info-201a-sp21/exercises-avaghela-1925502/chapter-20-exercises/exercise-2/README.md

 # Exercise 2
 In this exercise, you'll practice resolving a merge conflict.

-> "I'm the king of the world!" - Jack Dawson (Titanic)
+> "I'm the king of the world!"" - Jack Dawson (Titanic)

 To complete the exercise, follow the below steps: